Marble vanity top stain due to CLR use.

 QUESTION:

-Yes, all the products you used will damage the marble with the results you describe.
+All the products you used will damage marble with the results you describe.... dull spots.

-Acidic foods, drinks and harsh cleaning products will damage marble.
-It's called "etching".
-Etching is corrosion of the marble that destroys the shiny surface leaving a dull spot.
+Etching is a chemical reaction with the marble that destroys the shiny surface leaving a dull spot.
+This is different than a

 products safe for cleaning marble.